mmolenda/missalemeum/README.md

 1962 Roman Catholic Missal for the Traditional Latin Mass.

-The application consists of Python/Flask API, serving calendar and propers for a given day, and Bootstrap UI consuming and presenting the data.
+The application consists of Python/Flask API, serving calendar and propers for a given day, and React UI consuming and presenting the data.
 The application utilizes data files from [Divinum Officium](https://github.com/DivinumOfficium/divinum-officium), which is linked through a [git submodule](./resources).